-Data source V-Dem Original variable vzclslavem Name in dataset V_22_42 Definition Question: Are adult men free from servitude and other kinds of forced labour?
-Responses: o: Male servitude or other kinds of forced labour is widespread and accepted (perhaps even organized) by the state.
+Data source V-Dem Original variable v2clslavem Name in dataset v_22_42 Definition Question: Are adult men free from servitude and other kinds of forced labour?
+Responses: 0: Male servitude or other kinds of forced labour is widespread and accepted (perhaps even organized) by the state.
 1: Male servitude or other kinds of forced labour is substantial.
 Although officially opposed by the public authorities, the state is unwilling or unable to effectively contain the practice.
 2: Male servitude or other kinds of forced labour exists but is not widespread and usually actively opposed by the public authorities, or only tolerated in some particular areas or among particular social groups.
 3: Male servitude or other kinds of forced labour is infrequent and only found in the criminal underground.
 It is actively and sincerely opposed by the public authorities.
 4: Male servitude or other kinds of forced labour is virtually non-existent.
 Clarification: Involuntary servitude occurs when an adult is unable to leave a job s/he desires to leave not for reasons of economic necessity, but instead due to employer coercion.
 This includes labour camps but not work or service that forms part of normal civic obligations such as conscription or employment in command economies.
 Original scale Ordinal, converted to interval by the measurement model.
-Citation Pemstein et al. (2020) Coppedge et al. (2021) Data manipulation for aggregation Recoded into 20 categories, each containing five percentiles, ranging from 1 (the lowest five percentiles) to 20 (the highest five percentiles).
+Citation Pemstein et al. (2020) Coppedge et al. (2022) Data manipulation for aggregation Recoded into 20 categories, each containing five percentiles, ranging from 1 (the lowest five percentiles) to 20 (the highest five percentiles).
 Indicator of 2.
 Fundamental Rights 2.2.
 Civil liberties 2.2.E.
 Personal integrity and security Aggregation IRT to construct subdimension 2.2.E.
 Personal integrity and security.
-Final scale Scaled to range from o (lowest score) to 1 (highest score).
+Final scale Scaled to range from 0 (lowest score) to 1 (highest score).
+Coverage Number of countries covered and the state of

-Freedom from torture (v\22\43)
+Freedom from torture (v_22_43)

-Data source V-Dem Original variable v2cltort Name in dataset V_22_43 Definition Question: Is there freedom from torture?
-Responses: o: Not respected by the public authorities.
+Data source V-Dem Original variable v2cltort Name in dataset v_22_43 Definition Responses: 0: Not respected by the public authorities.
 Torture is practiced systematically and is incited and approved by the leaders of the government.
 1: Weakly respected by the public authorities.
 Torture is practiced frequently but is often not incited or approved by senior leaders in the government.
 At the same time, government leaders are not actively working to prevent it.
 2: Somewhat.
 Torture is practiced occasionally but is typically not approved by senior leaders in the government.
 3: Mostly respected by the public authorities.
 Torture is practiced in a few isolated cases but is not incited or approved by senior government leaders.
 4: Fully respected by the public authorities.
 Torture is non-existent.
 Clarification: Torture refers to the deliberate inflicting of extreme pain, whether mental or physical, with the aim of extracting information or intimidating victims, who are in a state of incarceration.
 Here, we are concerned with torture practiced by state officials or other agents of the state (the police, security forces, prison guards and paramilitary groups).
 Original scale Ordinal, converted to interval by the measurement model.
-Citation Pemstein et al. (2020) Coppedge et al. (2021) Data manipulation for aggregation Recoded into 20 categories, each containing five percentiles, ranging from 1 (the lowest five percentiles) to 20 (the highest five percentiles).
+Citation Pemstein et al. (2020) Coppedge et al. (2022) Data manipulation for aggregation Recoded into 20 categories, each containing five percentiles, ranging from 1 (the lowest five percentiles) to 20 (the highest five percentiles).
 Indicator of 2.
 Fundamental Rights 2.2.
 Civil liberties 2.2.E.
 Personal integrity and security Aggregation IRT to construct subdimension 2.2.E.
 Personal integrity and security.
-Final scale Scaled to range from o (lowest score) to 1 (highest score).
+Final scale Scaled to range from 0 (lowest score) to 1 (highest score).
+Coverage 180 160 pa-140 0 100 100 100 100 100 100 100 100 10

-Freedom from political killings (v\22\44)
+Freedom from political killings (v_22_44)